w3f/General-Grants-Program/grants/milestone-deliverables-guidelines.md

 ## Testing Guide

-We require that each milestone delivery includes a comprehensive test suite, consisting of unit & integration tests.
+We require that each milestone delivery includes a comprehensive test suite, consisting of:

+### Steps demonstrating how your code achieves the milestones.
 Please provide documentation on how to install, compile, run and test the deliverable.
-Documentation must be publicly available, such as a readme file or similar.
-This will make it easier for the community to use or adapt this project.

-For installation & integration tests, we prefer docker images to avoid problems with versions and dependencies.

-Note: In some cases, if you are not delivering code as part of your project, such a test suite is not applicable, for example: design, research or hardware.
-If that is the case, please provide detailed instructions on how else we can test your code.

-## End-user Tutorial

-Usually this is a separate document to the testing guide.

-Here, focus on how an end-user will utilize your code/application.
-Assume little or no knowledge of the underlying technologies, so make sure to include all necessary pre-requisites.
+Make sure to include all necessary pre-requisites.

 Depending on the deliverable, this could include (but is not limited to):
 - How to embed your library in another application
 - How to make example API calls to your service
 - Running your web app
 - Steps to complete some desired action in your mobile app

+### Unit tests
+As with any quality software project, each logical code component should be testable.

+### Integration tests
+We prefer dockerfiles to avoid problems with versions and dependencies.

+Documentation must be publicly available, such as a readme file or similar.
+This will make it easier for the community to use or adapt this project.

+Note: In some cases, if you are not delivering code as part of your project, such a test suite is not applicable, for example: design, research or hardware.
+If that is the case, please provide detailed instructions on how else we can test your code.

 ## Milestone Deliverables